Europa Europa: Plot

-In 1938, in Germany, thirteen-year-old Solomon "Solek" Perel is taking a bath on the eve of his bar mitzvah when Kristallnacht occurs.
-Solek evades the Nazis, but returns home to find his sister Berta has been murdered.
-His father decides the Perel family will move to his birthplace of Łódź in central Poland, as he believes it will be safer there.
-Less than a year later, World War II begins, with the German invasion of Poland.
+In 1938, in Nazi Germany, on the eve of thirteen-year-old Solomon "Solek" Perel's bar mitzvah, Kristallnacht occurs.
+Solek evades the Nazis and later learns that his sister has been murdered.
+His father decides the family will move to his birthplace of Łódź in Poland, believing it will be safer there.
+Less than a year later, World War II begins, and Germany invades Poland.
 Solek's family decides he and his brother Isaak should flee to Eastern Europe.
-Isaak and Solek head for the eastern border of Poland, only to find that the Soviets have invaded.
+The brothers head for the eastern border of Poland, only to learn the Soviets have invaded.
 The brothers are separated, and Solek ends up in a Soviet orphanage in Grodno with other Polish refugee children.

-Solek lives in the orphanage for two years, where he joins the Komsomol, receives Communist education, and learns Russian.
-He takes a romantic interest in Inna, a young and attractive instructor who defends him when the authorities at school discover Solek's class origin is bourgeois.
-Zenek, a Polish Catholic boy whose father was captured by the Soviets, antagonizes Solek for being a Jew, and accuses him of being a Stalinist.
+Solek lives in the orphanage for two years, where he joins the Komsomol, receives a communist education, and learns Russian.
+He takes a romantic interest in Inna, a young instructor who defends him when the authorities discover his class origin is bourgeois.
 Solek receives a letter from his parents informing him of their imprisonment in the Łódź Ghetto.

-Solek is captured by German soldiers during the German invasion of the Soviet Union, and finds himself amongst a group of Soviet prisoners.
-As the German soldiers single out the Jews and commissars for execution, Solek hides his identity papers and tells the Germans he is "Josef Peters", a "Volksdeutscher" from a Baltic German family in Latvia.
-The soldiers deduce that "Josef" was in the orphanage because his parents were killed by the Soviets, and promise him vengeance.
-The unit adopts Solek as their interpreter, due to his fluency in German and Russian.
+Solek is captured by German soldiers during the German invasion of the Soviet Union and finds himself amongst Soviet prisoners.
+As the Germans single out the Jews and commissars for execution, Solek hides his identity papers and tells the Germans he is "Josef Peters", a "Volksdeutscher" from Grodno.
+The soldiers believe Josef's parents were ethnic German, and he was in the orphanage because his parents were killed by the Soviets.
+Using his German-Russian bilingual language skill, "Josef" helps the unit identify a prisoner as Yakov Dzhugashvili, Joseph Stalin's son.
+The unit is impressed and adopts Solek as their interpreter, due to his fluency in German and Russian.

 Solek avoids any public bathing or urinating, as his circumcised penis would expose him as a Jew.
-Robert, one of the soldiers, sneaks in on Solek while he bathes.
-Robert reveals he is homosexual, and promises solidarity to Solek, as both have secrets that the Nazis would kill them for.
-During combat, Robert is killed, and Solek, the lone survivor of his unit, attempts to reach the Soviet lines.
-As he crosses a bridge, the unit charges across behind him, and the Soviet troops surrender; Solek is hailed as a hero.
+A closeted homosexual German soldier named Robert discovers Solek's secret but shows solidarity and sympathizes with him as they share a common ground of being in danger of persecution due to their backgrounds.
+During combat, Robert is killed, and Solek, the lone survivor of his unit, attempts to reach the Soviets.
+As he crosses a bridge, German soldiers charge across behind him, and the Soviet troops surrender; Solek is hailed as a hero.
 The company commander decides to adopt Solek and send him to the elite Hitler Youth Academy in Braunschweig, to receive a Nazi education.